 The Consolidated Plan is augmented by annual Action Plans, which identify how the jurisdictions will spend the scarce public resources each year to meet the goals and priorities identified in the Consolidated Plan.
 In Washington County, three jurisdictions receive formula allocations from the federal programs described above.
 Washington County receives a direct allocation of CDBG funds annually which can be used throughout Washington County, except for in the City of Beaverton and the City of Hillsboro.
 The Cities of Beaverton and Hillsboro will also receive their own allocation of CDBG funds, and these funds must be used to benefit their residents exclusively.
-The Washington County Office of Community Development (OCD) acts as the Lead Agency for the Washington County Office of Community Development, City of Beaverton, and the City of Hillsboro worked together in the development of this Action Plan.
+The Washington County Office of Community Development (OCD) acts as the Lead Agency for the Washington County HOME Consortium; HOME funds can be used throughout the county.
+The Washington County Office of Community Development, City of Beaverton, and the City of Hillsboro worked together in the development of this Action Plan.